 Meliã Bali – Perfect location, sublime beach, and world-class gardens.

 Boasting one of the finest positions in Nusa Dua, the Meliã is within walking distance of the extensive Bali Collection mall, the worthwhile Museum Pasifika, and the twin headlands which lend Nusa Dua its name.
 Its curved beach is also glorious: shallow, shady, and sheltered, with a café right on the sand.
 Perhaps even more impressive are the landscaped tropical gardens with ponds and fountains, reminiscent of the wonderful water-palace at Tirta Gangga in eastern Bali.
-Although traditionally and tastefully designed, the outside of the buildings do need a facelift.
-All rooms and suites are comfortable and spacious, offering broad balconies/patios with views of the gardens or lagoon-shaped pools which are large enough to feature ‘islands’.
+Traditionally and tastefully designed, all rooms and suites are comfortable and spacious, offering broad balconies/patios with views of the gardens or lagoon-shaped pools which are large enough to feature ‘islands’.
 The convivial kids club has plenty of games, and numerous activities are offered for the whole family.